prasadtalasila/TransportScheduler/README.md

 # TS

-TransportScheduler using functional FSM for station and GenServer for registry.
+TransportScheduler using GenStateMachine for station FSM and GenServer for IPC.

 ## Installation